 - We are all entering into this in good faith.
 Should you share any personal details with other members you do so at your own will.

-It’s all a bit trial and error I’m afraid but I hope that receiving a message will give people at least one thing to smile about each day.
+It’s all a bit trial and error I’m afraid but I hope that receiving a message will give people at least one thing to smile every now and then.